 One more tip: Auto Credit Express matches consumers with problem car credit to those dealers that can offer them their best opportunities for approved auto loans.

-So if you're ready to establish your auto credit, you can begin now by filling out our online auto loan application.
+So if you're ready to establish your auto credit, you can begin now by filling out our online auto loan request form, and we will get the ball rolling for you.